As an Amazon affiliate Canon Camera Geek receives a small commission from qualifying purchases, at NO added cost to you.

 The heaviness of a 70-200 lens makes your lens-camera combination heavier in the front and a tripod collar gives a more balanced way to attach your camera and lens to a tripod or monopod.

 Another big advantage of using a collar is the ease at which you can rotate your camera to a vertical orientation simply by loosening the tripod collar screw.
+More on the 70-200 2.8 tripod collar.

 A few people like to buy lens kits which include several Canon 70-200 lens accessories packaged to save you money.
-The may include the lens itself, a filter or two, tripod, camera bag, and USB flash drive.
+They may include the lens itself, a filter or two, tripod, camera bag, and USB flash drive.

 These accessories are for the Canon 70-200mm IS f/2.8 II, the Canon 70-200 NON-is, and all the various versions of the Canon 70-200mm f/4 lenses.